Without any doubt, the world has dramatically changed in 2020.

-As mentioned above we have seen a very strong demand for our Australian made bedding products which initially caught us out a bit.
+As mentioned above we have seen a very strong demand for our Australian made bedding products which was a pleasant surprise.

 We have at all times been closely monitoring the health authorities and government announcements and directions to ensure that the team is safe and that we are allowed to continue our operations.